rsubtil/zombie-survival/README.md

 - Linux x64
 - Mac OSX

-Note that these builds havent been tested yet.
+Note that these builds haven't been tested yet.

 #### Dependencies
 "Zombie Survival" uses jMonkeyEngine as it main engine.
 All dependencies are located in the "libs" folder.
 Just add them to the project's libraries.